HabbaHen/reverse_harmony/build_how_to/README.md

+<h2> IMPORTANT NOTES </h2>

+For development, `Jetbrains PyCharm` was used.
+It is better to use it for building packages/installers, because it creates virtual environment for you, so you don't need to handle some issues with having some libraries/packages already installed on your system with different versions.

+`Python3.10` should be used for building packages/installers of the project across all OS

 <h2> Building .deb package for Linux using script </h2>

 You need to have `pyrcc5`, `pyinstaller` and `dpkg-deb` installed:

 ```
 sudo apt install pyqt5-dev-tools=5.15.6 pyinstaller=6.8.0 dpkg
+pip install -r requirements.txt
 ```

 Run script for building .deb package: